Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/z_combine.rst

    Mix and match images.

-The Z-Combine can be used to merge two images as well, using the Z values put out by two render layers.
+The Z Combine can be used to merge two images as well, using the Z values put out by two render layers.
 Using the Z values from the sphere and cube scenes above, but threading different images, yields the example to the right.